-- Upgrading EdgeRouter-X from versions before v2020.1.x may lead to a soft-bricked state due to bad blocks on the NAND flash which the NAND driver before this release does not handle well. (#1937) - LEDs on TP-Link Archer C5 v1 and Archer C7 v2 are not working after Upgrade to v2020.1 (#1941) - AVM FRITZ!WLAN Repeater 450E is stuck in failsafe mode. (#1940) - Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN_V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN_IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728) - This affects virtual interface types like bridges and VXLAN. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)
+- Upgrading EdgeRouter-X from versions before v2020.1.x may lead to a soft-bricked state due to bad blocks on the NAND flash which the NAND driver before this release does not handle well. (#1937) - LEDs on TP-Link Archer C5 v1 and Archer C7 v2 are not working after Upgrade to v2020.1 (#1941) - AVM FRITZ!WLAN Repeater 450E is stuck in failsafe mode. (#1940) - Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN_V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN_IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243)
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) - Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243)

+Optimizations in Gluon 2018.1 have significantly improved memory usage.
+There are still known bugs leading to unreasonably high load that we hope to solve in future releases.